Medical & Dental Information

 COVID-19 Testing

-• Your medical insurance covers COVID-19 testing if there is a medical reason (known exposure or symptoms), but it is subject to your deductible and co-pay, so not free.
+• Your medical insurance covers COVID-19 testing if there is a medical reason (known exposure or symptoms), but it is subject to your deductible and co-pay, so it is not free.

 • Free at home test kits are sometimes available through local health departments or HERE by mail.